This little piece of the internet belongs to me!!! Hahahahaha!!! Bow before your benevolent goddess, mortals!!!

 Including all the plotting I’d done all fall, my general ideas book, and the notebooks for two ongoing projects.
 The pain was real.
 There was a mourning period.
 I couldn’t bring myself to even think about my Quantum Bang story, much less recreate the plotting or try to start it.
 And there was still two weeks to Christmas to survive.

 I have mourned and I have survived.
 I bought a new bag, replaced my laptop cord and paid the library their fees.
 I even got over the urge to scrap my original plot and start over because I like the original so much.
-I don’t know if I’m going to make the Quantum Bang deadline, but I want to try.
+I wound up withdrawing from this year’s Quantum Bang because anxiety is a cold hard bitch and that’s not the hill I’m going to die on.
+I intend to try for the next round, with a new plot, and possibly new anxiety meds.
+Or stronger alcohol.

 This is a new year.
 I haven’t written anything yet, but I did edit and post a story from 2018.
 Let’s hope the coming year goes a little better than the last or, at least, that there is chocolate and alcohol to get us through it.